kubernetes/kubernetes/docs/proposals/api-group.md

     * for OpenShift v1 API, because it's currently registered at /oapi/v1, to be backward compatible, OpenShift may set prefix="oapi", group="".

     * for other new third-party API, they should also use the prefix="apis" and choose the group and version.
-This can be done through the thirdparty API plugin mechanism in [13000](http://pr.k8s.io/13000).
+This can be done through the third-party API plugin mechanism in [13000](http://pr.k8s.io/13000).

 2. supporting API discovery: